shJimmyw/CakeBot/README.md

   * Functional youtube functionality that will play the audio of the given youtube url
   * Add multiple youtube videos to create an in server playlist
+  * Ban users for a temporary given amount of minutes

 See !commands for a full list of commands and their respective functionality.